metal-stack/docs/docs/src/development/proposals/MEP8/README.md

   Disks       []Disk
   // Raid if not empty, create raid arrays out of the individual disks, to place filesystems onto Raid        []Raid
+  // VolumeGroups to create
+  VolumeGroups []VolumeGroup
+  // LogicalVolumes to create on top of VolumeGroups LogicalVolumes []LogicalVolume
   // Constraints which must match to select this Layout Constraints FilesystemLayoutConstraints
 }